 Foster parents (and parents in general!) agree that having a support system is critical.
 Jenny explains that having a support system before agreeing to become a foster parent is important.

 Though you may have a strong friend group, that could change if they’re not parents or if they can’t understand some of the unique nuances you’re facing as a foster parent.
 Your family may not be as supportive as you had hoped either.
 Additionally, you may need support from people you hadn’t considered previously.

 “Make sure your employer supports your decision because you may be missing work more than an average parent for appointments, visits with birth parents, or meetings with social workers,” she says.

 Jenny further notes that it is critical to check your employer’s parental leave policies if you plan to take time off at placement.
 Remember that some companies may only allow you to take unpaid time with the Family and Medical Leave Act for a foster placement or adoption.
 Though many businesses are changing these policies, you need to have a conversation with your boss.

 You won’t be the only person that needs a strong support system—the child in your life will as well.
-Depending on the age of the child that you take in, they may have had a lot of instability and unrest and having regular interactions with both adults and children that have their best interest in mind is critical to his or her development.
+Depending on the age of the child that you take in, they may have had a lot of instability and unrest, and having regular interactions with both adults and children that have their best interest in mind is critical to his or her development.

 “Make sure you have close people in your life who will see the child regularly,” says Jenny.
-One reason she notes that this is important is because you will need time to yourself, but it may not be as easy to establish childcare and babysitters depending on your child’s needs, but people that he or she sees regularly and has a relationship with would be good candidates to help you out.
+One reason she notes that this is important is that you will need time to yourself, but it may not be as easy to establish childcare and babysitters depending on your child’s needs, but people that he or she sees regularly and has a relationship with would be good candidates to help you out.

 Connect with Other Foster Parents